 PoE switch is a good choice if low-standard power levels are enough for your data center.
 Otherwise, PoE+ or PoE++ switch is better when a more robust and high-performance network with multiple varied devices is required, without concerning port limitations.
 They are also wise choices for building infrastructures of higher requirements and upgrade planning.
 Certainly, you can retain the existing PoE network design if it is adequate and fits your demands.

-FS PoE++ Switch Solutions
+FS PoE++ Switch

-The main features of FS three PoE++ switches are shown below.
+The main features of three FS PoE++ switches are shown below.